-Acorn squash is an delicious side dish that says fall with every bite, and it is easier to prepare than most people realize.
-I’ve served it to guests who had no idea what it was, but once they tried it, they loved it.
+Acorn squash with butter and cinnamon-sugar is a delicious side dish that is ready in just 15 minutes.
+I’ve served it to guests who had no idea what it was, but loved it once they tasted the sweet, buttery topping and tender squash.

 I was grown and married before I ever ate acorn squash, and I realize I am probably not alone.
-This step by step tutorial for preparing and cooking acorn squash will hopefully help cooks who have never tried making acorn squash to venture out of their comfort zone and give it a try.
+This tutorial breaks down preparing and cooking acorn squash in the microwave step-by-step.
+If you’ve never tried it, I hope this will help you venture out of your comfort zone and give it a try.
+I first learned to cook it in the oven, but I prefer quick recipes so I adapted it to an acorn squash microwave version.

 Like all of the winter squash varieties, acorn squash has a center filled with soft, stringy pulp and large seeds.
 To prepare the squash, wash the outside and slice it in half from stem to blossom end.

-Using a spoon, scoop out the seeds and gunk from the center and discard.
+Using a spoon, scrape out the seeds and stringy flesh from the center and discard.

 The cleaned squash will look like this.